 At Bonfire Training, we’ve delivered customer service training to our fair share of companies and organizations.
-(And by “fair share,” we mean, A LOT.)
-While it’s true that the products and services differ across customer service organizations and call centers, we’ve seen variables and constants that cross all industries.
+(And by “fair share”, we mean A LOT).
+While it’s true that the products and services differ across customer service organizations and call centers, we’ve noticed some constants that all customer service professionals practice and benefit from, in all industries.

 The most common and obvious constant is that customer service representatives are interacting with customers, clients, patients, consumers, members, or end-users.
 The most significant variable is, of course, the products and services being discussed.
 How those constants and variables work together during a customer interaction is what leads to memorable customer experiences.

-Now, we’re sure you have a plethora of happy, satisfied customers—but they likely aren’t the ones reaching out.
-The truth is that most of the interactions customer service representatives handle are ones in which there’s been a problem, a perceived problem, an anticipated problem, a question, or a concern.
-And no matter what product or service you are supporting, the goal of your team members is to deliver exceptional customer service throughout the interaction.
+Now, we’re sure you have a plethora of happy, satisfied customers, but they likely aren’t the ones reaching out.
+The truth is that most of the interactions customer service representatives handle are ones in which there’s been a problem, a perceived or anticipated problem, a question, or a concern.
+No matter what product or service you are supporting, the goal of your team members is to deliver exceptional customer service throughout the interaction.

-But there is another common constant that seems so simple at first glance but is often missed when interacting with customers.
+There is another common constant that seems so simple at first glance, but is often forgotten when interacting with customers.
 It’s key to achieving a positive outcome and leaving the customer with a memorable experience.
-And customer service teams that practice it stand out in the minds of the customers they support.
+And, customer service teams that practice it stand out in the minds of the customers they support.

 What is this incredibly important constant?